LarsFlieger/firebase-fundamentals-frontend-masters/LEARNINGS.md

 - use Hierarchy to find data / query data
 - `collectionGroup` will use also root (will use all collection ids)

+- Atomicity
+  - if one operation fails, rollback the entire process.
+  - Firebase: Batch writes and transactions